housing advice

 Back to top

-Resident Assistants (RA’s) are second or third year students who have lived in Halls previously and are employed by Residential Services to be a point of contact for the residents.
+Residential Life Scholars (RLS’s) are second or third year students who have lived in Halls previously and are employed by the Residential Life Team to be a point of contact for the residents.
+They provide a friendly face who can liaise with the Residential Life team on your behalf so if you have any questions, concerns or feedback for the team please get in touch with your Scholar.

-The RA also puts up/takes down posters in kitchens, communal hallways and at the block entrance.
+The RLS also puts up/takes down posters in kitchens, communal hallways and at the block entrance.
+They also help the Residential Life team plan and host events.

-Details of all RAs will be posted in the communal hallways and in each of the kitchens so that residents are aware of who the RA’s are.
+Details of all RLS’ will be posted in the communal hallways and in each of the kitchens so that residents are aware of who their RLS is.

-The posters include a friendly personal statement about the RA, along with their picture and their RA email address (each RA has their own individual one).
+The posters include a friendly personal statement about the RLS, along with their picture and the RLS email phone number.

-The RA’s also have a mobile phone, and are on call (one RA is on call each night) so that students are able to contact them when it may not always be appropriate/necessary to contact Security.
+There is one RLS on call every night between 5-11PM and residents are welcome to contact them when it may not always be appropriate/necessary to contact Security.

-The RA telephone numbers are 07510204415 / 07510204451.
-These numbers are provided on the RA posters and displayed within the communal areas or on the plasma screens within the Halls of Residence.
+The RLS telephone number is 07858300039.
+This number is provided on the RLS posters and displayed within the communal areas within the Halls of Residence.

 Back to top